Isetta of Great Britain, Ltd.

 The design for the new and highly original factory was produced by B.M.W. for the British company and its essence is shown in the diagram below.

-Click factory to see assembly-line in action
+Click factory to see assembly-

 Of the three railways tracks only the middle one was left, for supply and delivery, while inspection pits beneath the side tracks were put to good use for the installation of endless conveyors.